RubyLearning/blog/content/post/2007/02/15/ruby-rails-survey.md

 ---
-title: "Ruby, Rails Survey"
-author: "Satish Talim"
+author: Satish Talim
-date: 2007-02-15
-layout: post
 categories:
 - news
 - rails
 - ruby
+date: 2007-02-15
+layout: post
+title: Ruby, Rails Survey
 ---

 Saw this on Ruby-Talk – CodeGear (the Borland spin-off) has a survey open on Ruby and Ruby on Rails.<!--more--> If you have two minutes, your input on this survey would help.
 Take the